MichaelXavier/cilon/README.md

 ### Requesting a build
 Send a request to `/project_name` or `/project_name/build`

 Note that only one build is allowed at a time per project.
 This is by design.
 If you request a build on a project, the current build for that project is killed first.

 ### Setting up a project
+Send a request to `/project_name/setup`.
+This will flip the status of the project to building.
+If the project hasn't been cloned, it will be cloned.
+No matter what, if you provide a "setup" option in that project's configuration, that will be called for each setup request.

 ### Getting a summary
 Send a GET request to `/`.
 The result will be a JSON string like: